timur-harin/Sum24FlutterCourse/lib/templates/lab5/README.md

 - for using freezed for use post https://jsonplaceholder.typicode.com/users

-- generated route flutter app with undifined page with cat status code using api
+- generated route flutter app with undefined page with cat status code using api

 -  put argument in route navigation